Poetic Expressions

 Birds

-Papi and I had a nest with two beautiful babies.
+Papi and I had a nest with two beautiful babies who joyfully shared their voices with the world.

-But woe came a sudden, violent, and deadly storm.
+But woe came a sudden, violent storm.

 Like the one that wrecked my cousin’s home.